 {% endmacro %}

-In this example,article_cardIs the name of the macro,articleIt accepts parameters, and we expect an object containing article information to be passed in.
+In this example,article_cardIs the name of the macro,articleIt accepts the parameters, we expect to pass an object containing article information.

 {% archiveList articles with type="list" limit="5" %}